 It’s not uncommon for the adventurous to purchase a one-way ticket from Australia with no return date in mind.
 Many also like to fill their gap year by moving abroad.
 One-way travel insurance offers security and protection to those temporarily leaving Australian soil for an unforeseen amount of time.

 Be mindful that some of these ‘already overseas’ policies impose a 48-hour to 72-hour waiting period, so if you need to make a claim within this timeframe, you may not be covered.
-It’s important to note that one-way travel insurance expires after a certain amount of time – sometimes 24 hours, seven days, or as soon as you pass Immigration Control at your final destination as outlined on your itinerary.
-So if your final destination is Rotorua in New Zealand, cover will typically expire once you reach this city, not when you first enter New Zealand.
+It’s important to note that one-way travel insurance expires after a certain amount of time – sometimes 24 hours, seven days or as soon as you pass Immigration Control at your nominated final destination as outlined on your itinerary.
+So, if your destination is Rotorua in New Zealand, cover will typically expire once you reach this city, not when you first enter New Zealand.

 One-way travel insurance coverage differs between insurance providers and policies.
 The following highlights certain inclusions you could expect in many one-way policies (some up to certain limits):